John R. Farr

-John Richard Farr (July 18, 1857 - December 11, 1933) was a Republican member of the U.S. House of Representatives from Pennsylvania.
+John Richard Farr (July 18, 1857 - December 11, 1933) was an American politician.
+He served as a member of the U.S. House of Representatives from Pennsylvania.

 Biography

-John R. Farr was born in Scranton, Pennsylvania, and attended Scranton's School of the Lackawanna and Phillips Academy in Andover, Massachusetts.
-He graduated from Lafayette College in Easton, Pennsylvania.
-He worked as a newsboy, printer, and publisher.
-He was active in the real estate business.
+Farr was born on July 18, 1857, in Hyde Park, Scranton, Pennsylvania, to Edward and Elizabeth Farr.
+He attended Scranton's School of the Lackawanna and Phillips Academy, then studied at Lafayette College, though never graduated.
+He worked as a newsboy, journalist, as well as in the real estate business.

-He served four years on the Scranton School Board.
-He was a member of the Pennsylvania State House of Representatives in 1891, 1893, 1895, 1897, and 1899, serving as speaker of the 1899 session.
-As a state legislator he introduced bills to make public education compulsory, and to provide free textbooks to public schools; both measures passed.
+For four years, Farr served on the Scranton School Board.
+A Republican, he was a member of the Pennsylvania House of Representatives in 1891, 1893, 1895, 1897, and 1899, serving as speaker of the 1899 session.
+As a state legislator, he introduced bills to provide free textbooks to public schools and to make public education compulsory; both measures passed, in 1893 and 1895, respectively.